BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 To do so, during your `GET` request for data, simply add in `setSubscribe(Boolean)`.
 To unsubscribe, send the request again with the boolean set to `False`.
 A code sample for setting the subscription is in the `GET` example above.

 The response to a subscription will come in a form of a notification.
 You can receive this notification through the `IProxyListenerALM` that was supplied to the `SdlProxyALM` object; the method `onOnInteriorVehicleData` will be called when the RPC is received.
-However you can also

 ##### Using `IProxyListenerALM`
 ```java